-These short, searchable videos, created by AP teachers from across the country, are available for all AP courses and cover the content and skills you’re studying in class.
-All students who join an AP class section (including an exam only section) can watch them in AP Classroom anytime, from any device with internet access.
+These short, searchable videos, created by AP teachers from across the country, cover the content and skills you’re studying in class.
+Watch them in AP Classroom anytime, from any device with internet access.

 AP comes with digital tools to help you build college knowledge and skills all year long.